vladkramarov/twitter_stance_on_ukraine/README.md

 ## 7. Issues
 - Very high latency, when updating the main chart.
 Every callback queries new dataset from the DB, and it is slow.
 Please be patient for now :)
+- The app is made for computer screens, no mobile version (yet?)